oscar-system/oscar-timing/README.md

 # OSCAR Timing Dashboard

-This repository provides a web dashboard and helper scripts to collect, visualize, and compare timing information from the OSCAR continuous integration (CI) infrastructure.
+This repository provides a web dashboard which collects, visualize, and compare timing information from the OSCAR continuous integration (CI) infrastructure.